strawberry-graphql/strawberry/docs/guides/pagination/connections.md

 @strawberry.type
 class Connection(Generic[GenericType]):
     page_info: "PageInfo" = strawberry.field(
-      description="""
-      Information to aid in pagination.
+      description="Information to aid in pagination."
-      """
     )

     edges: list["Edge[GenericType]"] = strawberry.field(
-      description="""
-      A list of edges in this connection.
+      description="A list of edges in this connection."
-      """
     )

 @strawberry.type
 class PageInfo:
     has_next_page: bool = strawberry.field(
-      description="""
-      When paginating forwards, are there more items?
+      description="When paginating forwards, are there more items?"
-      """
     )

     has_previous_page: bool = strawberry.field(
-      description="""
-      When paginating backwards, are there more items?
+      description="When paginating backwards, are there more items?"
-      """
     )

     start_cursor: Optional[str] = strawberry.field(
-      description="""
-      When paginating backwards, the cursor to continue.
+      description="When paginating backwards, the cursor to continue."
-      """
     )

     end_cursor: Optional[str] = strawberry.field(
-      description="""
-      When paginating forwards, the cursor to continue.
+      description="When paginating forwards, the cursor to continue."
-      """
     )

 @strawberry.type
 class Edge(Generic[GenericType]):
     node: GenericType = strawberry.field(
-      description="""
-      The item at the end of the edge.
+      description="The item at the end of the edge."
-      """
     )

     cursor: str = strawberry.field(
-      description="""
-      A cursor for use in pagination.
+      description="A cursor for use in pagination."
-      """
     )

 ```